 Van Nuys Airport Citizens Advisory Council Biographies

-Elliot Sanders, CAC Chair (appointed to the CAC in February 2010 by Councilmember Greig Smith)
+Elliot Sanders, CAC Chair (appointed to the CAC in February 2010, representing Councilmember Mitch Englander)

 Elliot has been President of Planned Approach Benefits, Inc. since 1997, and has been providing financial services and comprehensive Employee Health Insurance Planning Services for over 35 years.
 He is married with two daughters and has been a resident of Northridge for over 25 years.
 He is a licensed private pilot flying out of Van Nuys Airport, Van Nuys, California, and obtained the LUTCF designation as a facilitator to the Insurance Industry during the 1980’s.